The Enchantment of Rowan

 Once things got back into the gear of things, and the kingdom resumed preparations and readiness for the fair, everyone was in a spirit of joy, ablaze with excitement and mutual appreciation for each other.
 This was the electric atmosphere and kinship among the people of Rowan at this most wonderful time!

 A Distant Cry

 Forty years ago, a young merchant had once been attracted to Rowan, because of reputable mention among buyers there.
 Upon arrival, he had begun to deal treacherously with the community, and had stolen some of the town’s people’s trust, as well as their commodities.

 At this point, the citizens rallied to bring him to justice, and he was exacted for his crimes, and sentenced to be held captive, until sent away on the first new moon of the year, upon which day was the 60th year anniversary of the Twin Bell Towers of Rowan.
 When the day of his liberty came, he left the kingdom never to return, and as he did so, the West bell tower rang once, and then did not ring again on its appointed times, until new equipment was put in, and the gears realigned.

-Now, every five years, on the day before the forth coming fifth year anniversary, the towers’ trustee replaces and installs new essential equipment, realigns the gears and timers, and does a thorough cleaning to ensure that the bells never break down as they did that year, forty years ago.
+Now, every five years, on the day before the forth coming fifth year anniversary, the towers’ trustee replaces and installs new essential equipment, realigns the gears and timers as needed, and does a thorough cleaning to ensure that the bells never break down as they did that year, forty years ago.
 The towers were to be kept ever functional and bright by each succeeding trustee, and the kingdom truly respected the Griffin family line for this stewardship.